gobackup/gobackup.github.io/source/configuration/storages/index.html.md

         secret_access_key: xxx
 ```

-When you setup multiple storages, GoBackup will upload backup file to all storages.
+When you set up multiple storages, GoBackup will upload backup file to all storages.

 ## Cycling Stored Backups